voteflux/flux-website-v2/_posts/2019-03-13-why-holacracy.md

 * The amount of work actually getting done vs. time spent talking about what might/should/could get done has dramatically tilted towards efficiency
 * Those who step up are empowered to do so

-Our experience with Holacracy is just beginning, but so far it shows huge potential and congruence with Issues Based Direct Democracy in terms of answering how we execute on all our great ideas.
+Our experience with Holacracy is just beginning, but so far it shows huge potential and congruence with Issue Based Direct Democracy in terms of answering how we execute on all our great ideas.

-If you’d like to get involved, sign up or update your [member details here](https://app.flux.party).
+If you’d like to get involved, [sign up](https://www.voteflux.org/signup/) or update your [member details here](https://app.flux.party).

 ![Rhys Profile](/img/posts/rhys.jpg)